osipov/openwhisk-python-twilio/README.md

 wsk action update textAction --param account_sid "$TWILIO_SID" --param auth_token "$TWILIO_TOKEN"
 ```

 The first command sets up a Docker-based OpenWhisk action called textAction that is implemented using the ```$DOCKER_USER/openwhisk``` image from Docker Hub.
-The second command configures the textAction with the Twilio account SID and authentication token, so that they don't need to be passed to the action execution environment on every action invocation.
+The second command configures the textAction with the Twilio account SID and authentication token so that they don't need to be passed to the action execution environment on every action invocation.

 ###Test the serverless computing action